Room 4...

 • Ethics and boundaries.

-• Two days with guest trainer David Taransaud, author of 'You Think I’m Evil’. and presenter of 'Rage for Life' below
+• One day with guest trainer David Taransaud, author of 'You Think I’m Evil’. and presenter of 'Rage for Life' below

 Training dates